CharmAIOS/CharmOS/docs/use-cases/crewai-langgraph-research-agent.md

 ## Overview

-This use case demonstrates how a research-oriented multi-agent system built with CrewAI can be extended through Charm to connect with LangGraph, transforming the agents into a stateful and self-refining editorial workflow.
+This project demonstrates how a research-oriented multi-agent system built with CrewAI can be extended through LangGraph into a stateful, self-refining workflow.

-The system manages review, revision, and validation cycles, forming a cross-framework architecture that combines CrewAI’s collaborative intelligence with LangGraph’s stateful orchestration—producing higher-quality, version-controlled results with minimal human supervision.
+The agents initially collaborate within CrewAI’s role-based environment to conduct research, analysis, and report drafting.
+Through Charm, the system is extended into a LangGraph-based refinement pipeline that manages review, revision, and validation loops.

 ---